Maisie Adam: Television

-Adam first appeared as a contestant on The Chase while she was a University student in April 2016.
+Adam first appeared as a contestant on The Chase while she was a university student in April 2016.
 There, she was eliminated by Paul Sinha in her head-to-head round with him.

-Following her television appearance as a comedian on ITV2's The Stand-Up Sketch Show in February 2019, Adam has appeared on episodes of 8 Out of 10 Cats, Mock the Week, QI, Have I Got News for You, Would I Lie To You?, Richard Osman's House of Games, Roast Battle, and The Last Leg.
-She has written for Never Mind The Buzzcocks and in 2019 she was a writer on two episodes of Rob Beckett's Savage Socials on Channel 4.
-Additionally, Adam has portrayed Siouxsie Sioux in a 2018 episode of Urban Myths, titled "The Sex Pistols Vs. Bill Grundy".
+Following her television appearance as a comedian on ITV2's The Stand-Up Sketch Show in February 2019, Adam has appeared on episodes of 8 Out of 10 Cats, Mock the Week, QI, Have I Got News for You, Would I Lie To You?, Richard Osman's House of Games, Roast Battle and The Last Leg.
+She portrayed punk singer Siouxsie Sioux in a 2018 episode of Urban Myths, titled "The Sex Pistols Vs. Bill Grundy".

+She has written for Never Mind the Buzzcocks, and in 2019 she was a writer on two episodes of Rob Beckett's Savage Socials on Channel 4.

-In 2021, she narrated the reality show, The Cabins, which first aired on 4 January 2021 on ITV2.
+She narrated the reality show The Cabins, which first aired on 4 January 2021 on ITV2.
 A second series was renewed and aired on 3 January 2022.
-In June 2022, ITV had announced that The Cabins would not return for its third series and just two series were produced.
+In June 2022, ITV announced that The Cabins would not return for a third series.

 In November 2022, Adam appeared in the new series of Outsiders on Dave.
-In December 2022, she was on Big Fat Quiz of the Year as a panelist with Katherine Ryan.
+In December 2022, she was on The Big Fat Quiz of the Year as a panellist with Katherine Ryan.
+She appeared again on The Big Fat Quiz of the Year in 2024, paired with Chris McCausland.

-Podcast
+In June 2023, Adam appeared as a contestant on Tipping Point for Soccer Aid with Brian McFadden and Sam Matterface, which Brian McFadden won.

+In February 2024, Adam appeared as a contestant in Celebrity Mastermind alongside Michelle Heaton, Nihal Arthanayake and Aaron Evans.

+In July 2025, Adam was announced to be a contestant in the 20th series of Taskmaster along with Ania Magliano, Phil Ellis, Reece Shearsmith and Sanjeev Bhaskar.
+She tied for first place with Magliano and Ellis; Adam then won the tiebreaker challenge, making her the winner.

+In August 2025, Adam was announced as one of the contestants on the second series of LOL: Last One Laughing UK, set to air in 2026.

+Podcasts

 Since December 2019, Adam has hosted a podcast, That's a First!, with fellow comedian Tom Lucy.

+In 2023, Adam became the co-host of Big Kick Energy, with fellow comedian Suzi Ruffell.
+Launched for the 2023 FIFA Women's World Cup, Big Kick Energy now primarily focuses on the Women's Super League Season (WSL).
+It has been nominated for a Sports Broadcast Award.

+Awards and nominations

+Adam has been nominated for or won several awards, including: